ndonyapour/image-workflows/README.md

 ```
 #### Note:
-Step 7 and step 8 are executed only in the case of the `analysis` workflow.
+Step 7 and step 8 are executed only in the case of the `analysis` workflow. `9-11` plugins will be used in `visualization` workflow